j05u3/whatsapp-cloud-api-express/README.md

     // fill your own values here:
     webhookVerifyToken: process.env.WHATSAPP_WEBHOOK_VERIFICATION_TOKEN ?? '',
     onNewMessage,
+    appSecret: 'your_facebook_app_secret', // optional, you can set null onStatusChange, // optional
+    logAllEntrantRequests, // optional
   })
 );
 ```

+Don't forget to start the express server with `app.listen(3000)` (you can change the port of course) in case you are not using a serverless environment.

 You will need to verify the webhook with Facebook.
 You can either deploy this to a server or deploy locally and use ngrok, the @tawn33y tutorial above has a section about using ngrok and verifying.

-This library has been tested on v15.0 and v17.0 of the webhook API.
+This library has been tested on v15.0, v17.0 and v18.0 of the [webhook Cloud API](https://developers.facebook.com/docs/whatsapp/business-platform/changelog).

 ### Sending messages